armory/documentation/docs/2. user guide/pipelines.md

 - manual executions
 - notifications

-Pipelines are the key to orcastrating deploys in Spinnaker.
-They are a combination of stages that enabled some very sophisticated coordination and branching.
-Pipelines are specific to an application.
+Pipelines are a combination of stages that enable some very sophisticated coordination and branching.
+They are the key to orchestrating deploys in Spinnaker and each one is specific to an application.
 To see an application's pipelines, select 'Applications' from Spinnaker's top navigation bar, click on an application's name, and then press the 'Pipelines' tab.
-For the sake of nomenclature, when a pipeline runs, the result is called an execution.
+The result from a pipeline running is called an execution.

 Take this screenshot for example:

 https://cl.ly/000R192M0O42

-There is a pipeline called 'Deploy' with two exectuions, both labeled 'Manual Start'.
-The top execution is marked as 'Succeeded' while the bottom is makred as 'Canceled'.
+There is a pipeline called 'Deploy' with two executions, both labeled 'Manual Start'.
+The top execution is marked as 'Succeeded' while the bottom is marked as 'Cancelled'.

 For more information on creating bake and deploy pipelines, checkout the [baking](baking_images.md) and [deploying](deploying.md) guides.